hedgedoc/hedgedoc/docs/setup/manual-setup.md

 3. Fully stop your old CodiMD server.
 4. `git pull` or unzip a new release in the directory.
 5. Run `bin/setup`.
 This will take care of installing dependencies.
 It is safe to run on an existing installation.
-6. Build front-end bundle by `npm run build` (use `npm run dev` if you are in development).
+6. Build front-end bundle by `yarn run build` (use `yarn run dev` if you are in development).
-7. It is recommended to start your server manually once: `npm start --production`, this way it's easier to see warnings or errors that might occur (leave out `--production` for development).
+7. It is recommended to start your server manually once: `yarn start --production`, this way it's easier to see warnings or errors that might occur (leave out `--production` for development).
 8. You can now restart the CodiMD server!